Configuration

 9. $HOME/.config/.cy.janet

-You can reload your configuration at runtime using action/reload-config, which by default is bound to ctrl+ar.
+You can reload your configuration at any time using action/reload-config, which by default is bound to ctrl+a r [?].

 Example configuration